cPanel to cPanel Migration

 - Click the ‘Login’ button.

-- Open the CSV file and fill in the necessary details, including the email address, password, IMAP server hostname, and port number for each mailbox.
-After completing the entries, save the file to proceed with the migration.
+- Open the CSV file and enter the required information for each mailbox, such as the email address, password, IMAP server hostname, and port number.

 - Once completed, save the CSV file to apply the changes.